 Is there a charge for viewing the webcast?

-For the 11th year in a row, the webcast is offered free of charge!
+A: For the 13th year in a row, the webcast is offered for free of charge!
 The ability to continue streaming the webcast year-to-year is due to viewers supporting it through donations.
 Please continue to support the webcast by making a donation today.

 Suggested donation** amounts: